watou/vera-ecobee/README.md

 ![ecobee device prompting to register PIN at ecobee.com](http://cocu.la/vera/ecobee/images/shot2b.jpg)

 Once you see it, you then have ten minutes or less to enter this PIN in the My Apps widget in your ecobee.com web portal.
+If the PIN expires, the plugin will request and present a new PIN.

-(Also, you may want to mark your calendar for next year because this PIN authorization expires after one year.
-External events may also invalidate the authorization sooner, which will trigger the PIN request process again.)
+Also, you may want to mark your calendar for next year because this authorization expires after one year.
+External events may also invalidate the authorization sooner, which will trigger the PIN request process again.

 ### Choosing which thermostats to monitor and control ###